LDSSA/ds-prep-course-2023/Week 01/SLU01 - Command Line/README.md

 ## "I need help understanding something"

-You can and should ask for help, be it about Learning Notebooks, Exercises, or anything else.
+You can and should ask for help, be it about learning notebooks, exercises, or anything else.
 Please checkout the [How to Ask for Help](https://github.com/LDSSA/ds-prep-course-2023/blob/main/slack.md), and remember not to share code when asking for help about the exercises!